Jump directly to:

 Port Colborne General Hospital Auxiliary

 This hard-working group is always looking for ways to raise money for Port Colborne General Hospital.
-In addition to running the Gift Shop, some projects have been Bake Sales, Bazaars, Spring Yard Sale, and a very successful BBQ & Bake Sale on the hospital front lawn.
-Recently, the Auxiliary conducted a great fundraiser that started with the donation of a watercolour painting by a Port Colborne artist.
+In addition to running the Gift Shop, some projects have been Bazaar and Spring Yard Sales.
 A draw was carried out over the summer months at Food Basics and raised over $1,200.
-Planning is now underway for a Penny Sale.
 To date, contributions have totaled over $400,000 for Pt.
 Colborne General Site.

 St. Catharines General Hospital Auxiliary

-The St. Catharines General Hospital Auxiliary was formed in 1865 and has the distinction of being one of the oldest hospital auxiliaries in North America.
-In the early days, not only did Auxilians can fruit for the hospital kitchen, but assisted in identifying patients in St. Catharines who were in need of hospital care, but couldn’t afford it.
+The St. Catharines General Hospital Auxiliary was formed in 1865 and has the distinction of being one of the oldest auxiliary in Canada.
+In the early days, not only did Auxilians can fruit for the hospital kitchen, but they also assisted in identifying patients in St. Catharines who were in need of hospital care, but could not afford it.

 Welland Hospital Auxiliary

 Formed in 1945, the Auxiliary dedicates it efforts to fundraising in support of Welland Hospital Site.
-Over the years, the Auxiliary has increased the amount of support substantially, and recently completed a $750,000 pledge to renovate the ICU.
-The Auxiliary just announced it is the lead donor of $1 million towards the permanent Dialysis Unit at Welland Site.
+Over the years, the Auxiliary has increased the amount of support substantially, and completed a $750,000 pledge to renovate the ICU.
+The Auxiliary was the lead donor of $1 million towards the permanent Dialysis Unit which was named Ladies Auxiliary Dialysis Unit at Welland Site.
 Fundraising is accomplished through the highly-successful gift shop and Nevada ticket sales.

 Sharon Connelly, President Welland Hospital Auxiliary, says, "Our Auxiliary depends on the Gift Shop to raise funds, and when we’re working there, we really get to know the hospital staff.
-Our members and our volunteers are very committed to raising the funds for the Dialysis project.
+Our members and our volunteers have made a pledge of $500,000 over the next five years for the new Endoscopy Unit.
+The first payment was made in April 2016.
 Without the community’s support, we wouldn’t have the services and equipment that we depend on available in our hospital today."